martinghunt/pacbio-14-nctc-assemblies/README.md

 They are the 14 samples used in the [Circlator paper][circlator paper].

 Assemblies and files for analysis are all in this github repository.
-Raw sequences reads are in the ENA.
+Raw sequencing reads are in the ENA.

 The file `sample_data.tsv` lists accession IDs for the raw reads and the reference assembly of each sample, and some basic stats (assembly